-The purpose of this webpage is to provide information to the supplier community regarding soliciting information for the Information Technology (IT) Services Agreement for Sandia National Laboratories for Albuquerque (Sandia/NM), Livermore, California (Sandia/CA), and other remote sites.
+The purpose of this website is to provide information to the supplier community regarding soliciting information for the Third-Party Telecommunications and Information Technology (TPTIT) Services Agreement for Sandia National Laboratories for Albuquerque (Sandia/NM), Livermore, California (Sandia/CA), and other remote sites.

-The information presented on this webpage is intended to provide the most up-to-date information available regarding the details and status of any solicitations and subsequent award of any subcontract(s) which are described in more detail in links located at this website.
-A Sources Sought posting was officially released on May 14, 2019 under ID number 996.
+The information presented on this website is intended to provide the most up-to-date information available regarding the details and status of any solicitations and subsequent award of any subcontract(s) which are described in more detail in links located at this website.

 Please check this website periodically for updates.

 - Sources Sought Information

 This Subcontract covers the support and provisioning of specific telecommunications and information technology (IT) services for National Technology and Engineering Solutions of Sandia (NTESS) with a workforce of approximately 14,000.
 The scope of support services includes, but is not limited to the following categories: